-Benefit Description You pay Emergency Care In-Network Out-of-Network Emergency care at a doctor's office Emergency care at an urgent care center Emergency care as an outpatient at a hospital, including doctors' services \$25 copayment at PCP's office \$50 copayment at Tier 1 premium-designation specialist \$75 copayment at in-network specialist \$100 copayment at Urgent Care center \$250 copayment per visit at Hospital emergency room 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) PCP or specialist 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) at Urgent care facility \$250 copay per visit at Hospital emergency room.
-Not covered: Elective care or non-emergency care at Hospital emergency room All Charges.
-All charges
+Benefit Description You pay Emergency Care In-Network Out-of-Network Emergency care at a doctor's office Emergency care at an urgent care center Emergency care as an outpatient at a hospital, including doctors' services primary care physician (PCP) \$25 copayment; Tier 1 premium-designated specialist \$50 copayment, Non- designated specialist \$75 copayment \$100 copayment at Urgent Care center \$250 copayment per visit at Hospital emergency room (waived if admitted) 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) \$250 copay per visit at Hospital emergency room. (waived if admitted) Not covered: Elective care or non-emergency care at Hospital emergency room All charges All charges